-Over the last few years, the MRPC has utilized GIS mapping to document where various pedestrian, bicycle and mixed use trails are in the region.
-All 22 MRPC communities have been surveyed and mapped.
+Over the last few years, the MRPC has utilized GIS mapping to document where various pedestrian, bicycle and mixed-use trails are in the region.
+All 22 MRPC communities and Devens have been surveyed and mapped.
 An inventory is available for the public that shows trails which are available for use.
 Using trail inventories in these ways can encourage the use of bike and pedestrian modes of travel and might be a first step in planning for future trail construction.

 The MRPC also works to assist communities with walkability and complete streets.
-In 2012, Walkability studies were conducted in the towns of Groton and Westminster.
+In 2012, Walkability studies were conducted in the towns of Groton and Westminster and in 2019 Lunenburg was studied.
 These planning documents were requested to study the downtown areas of each town and how walkable or accessible they are for residents and visitors.
-These reports showed detailed information for traffic counts, sidewalk inventory and condition, points of interest locations, etc. The MRPC is also in the process of completing a Complete Streets study for the town of Lancaster.
-This study will analyze the entire community and assist with prioritizing the areas where complete streets would be most suited in the town.
-The hope is to create more community or TIP funded projects from these studies.
+These reports showed detailed information for traffic counts, sidewalk inventory and condition, points of interest locations, etc. The MRPC was also hired by the town of Shirley to assist with their Complete Streets Prioritization Plan which was approved in 2018.